infinitechris/PineBookProArchSetup/README.md

  - I typically update out of date packages at this time that way the OS on the MicroSD is up to date

        pacman -Syu
+      - If pacman haults at the `alarm` repo for a long while, you may need to adjust your repos to use the `archlinuxarm`. mirror.
+A working pacman.conf is included in files
  - As long as there were no errors, we will install `sudo`

        pacman -S sudo